MrTheBino/mist-engine-fvtt/README.md

 You can use these formatting in almost every text field to display a MIST engine style tag or status

     [tag] - a simple tag
-    [/n tag] - a simple negative tag
     [status-1] - a status with tier 1, tier 1-6
-    [/s status] - a status without a tier, usage in a journal for example [/sn status] - a negative status
+    [/s status] - a status without a tier, usage in a journal for example [/s status-2] - a status  of tier 2
-    [/sn status-1] - a negative status with a tier [/sg status-2] - a status with a green color instead of yellow [/m might] - a might word with a sword icon before [/ma might] - a might of type adventure
+    [/m might] - a might word with a sword icon before [/ma might] - a might of type adventure
     [/mg might] - a might of type greatness
     [/mo might] - a might of type origin
     [/l limit-X] - a limit with the value X
-    [/w weakness] - a weakness tag, usage in text and compendiums for example [/wo weakness] - a weakness tag in orange, usage in text and compendiums for example
+    [/w weakness] - a weakness tag, usage in text and compendiums for example

 An Example